Carleton-BIT/BIT2008-project-template/README.md

 * Ensure Pycharm is installed: https://www.jetbrains.com/pycharm/download/?section=windows
 * Ensure Git is installed: https://git-scm.com/downloads

+If you needed to install Python or Git, you'll need to restart your computer before continuing.

 ## Steps to get this django application running on your own PC

 Note that the lab computers may have vim as a default editor for commits.
 Vim can be scary.
 I recommend using nano.